 - “Hot-site” readiness and conversion

-- High-level flowchart and decision tree to determine if an “event” has occurred.
+- The high-level flowchart and decision tree to determine if an “event” has occurred.
 Nothing is worse than a discussion debating if the threshold to initiate the BCP has been met when time may be of the essence.

-- Detailed communication plan that says who initiates, to whom, and when.
+- A detailed communication plan that says who initiates, to whom, and when.
 Templates should be maintained so this becomes a “fill-in-the-blank” exercise rather than starting from scratch.